Risks and Dangers of Mixing Adderall with Other Drugs

 Adderall is a medication that is frequently prescribed to people who struggle with attention deficit hyperactivity disorder (ADHD).
 Even though it has side effects on its own, some people who are prescribed the drug are not aware of the dangers of mixing Adderall with other drugs.

 This article will discuss the risks of using Adderall with other substances and how to get help if you or someone you care about is struggling with addiction.

-Xanax is the brand name for alprazolam.
-This medication acts on the central nervous system and is most often used to treat anxiety.
-Like Adderall, it is also habit-forming and could be easily abused if not monitored correctly.
-The Wall Street Journal states that prescription drugs that influence the central nervous system are the most dangerous, although Xanax is safe on its own when used according to prescription and with close monitoring.
-Like Adderall, Xanax can also cause drowsiness in those who are using it.
+Xanax is the brand name for alprazolam, a prescription medication from the benzodiazepine class of drugs.
+Xanax acts on the central nervous system and is most often used to treat anxiety.
+Like Adderall, Xanax has a known risk for misuse, dependence, and addiction.
+Although Xanax is safe on its own when used according to prescription and with close monitoring, withdrawal symptoms can occur.

 According to the Journal of Ethnographic and Qualitative Research, Xanax is often used recreationally as a “downer” by people who aren’t able to come off a methamphetamine high.
 Many who use a combination of Adderall and another prescription drug, such as Xanax, are misinformed about the way the two drugs work.
 It’s a common myth that prescription drugs are safer than drugs found on the street, and the misuse of these two substances together can have unhealthy, and potentially severe, consequences.

 Alcohol is a known depressant, and Adderall is a stimulant.
 When Adderall and alcohol are mixed, they compete for the body’s energy and can produce dangerous side effects.
 Adderall use can cause people to feel more sober than they truly are, and this might cause people to drink excessively because they can’t feel the effects of the alcohol they’ve drank.